-Most resorts are large, leisure-focused facilities that stay open all year round and offer plush accommodations nestled in beautiful natural surroundings.
+Most resorts are large, leisure-focused facilities that stay open all year round and are nestled in beautiful natural surroundings.
 Common amenities include sledding for children, gondolas and walking trails to take in the winter scenery, and spas to relax the body.
-As all ski resorts differ in prices and operating periods, it is strongly recommended to visit each resort’s official website for details before visiting.
+As all ski resorts differ in prices and operating periods, it is strongly recommended to check for details before visiting.
 During the peak ski season, from mid-December to the end of February, visitors are recommended to reserve hotels, motels, or pensions (inns) ahead of time.

-Phoenix Park is known for its many valley-style slopes and high-quality snow.
+Phoenix Snow Park is known for its many valley-style slopes and high-quality snow.
 The resort features ski courses for beginner, intermediate, and expert skiers, as well as a snowboard park, complete with a half pipe, table top, round quarter, and rails.
-The restaurant located at the top of the slopes offers perfect views of the resort.
-Phoenix Park will be hosting various competitions for the PyeongChang 2018 Winter Olympic Games.
+Moreover, Phoenix Park has hosted various competitions, such as the parallel giant slalom and slopestyle, for the PyeongChang 2018 Winter Olympic Games.

-Affectionately known as the "Alps of Korea," Yongpyong Resort is a symbol of the development and popularization of skiing across the nation.
+Yongpyong Ski Resort was the first ski resort to open in Korea.
 The resort’s accommodations are located nearest to the ski slopes, which makes it a popular venue amongst skiers.
-The resort has a diversity of slopes, including the longest slope in the nation, in addition to a 7.4km round-trip gondola.
+The resort has a diversity of slopes, including the longest slope in the nation, in addition to a 7.4-kilometer long round-trip gondola.
 With the resort’s high amount of annual snowfall, visitors can enjoy both an exciting ski trip and a beautiful winter getaway.
-Yongpyong Ski Resort will be hosting the alpine competitions for the PyeongChang 2018 Winter Olympic Games.
+Yongpyong Ski Resort has hosted the alpine competitions for the PyeongChang 2018 Winter Olympic Games.

-Daemyung Resort Vivaldi Park, located in Hongcheon, has become a favorite among young skiers in their teens and twenties; even the slope names like Hip-Hop, Techno, and Funky are geared towards young adults.
+Vivaldi Park Ski World, located in Hongcheon, has become a favorite among young skiers in their teens and twenties; even the slope names like Hip-Hop, Techno, and Funky are geared towards young adults.
 Some of the more advanced slopes are uniquely designed with unexpected twists and turns for maximum thrills.

 For those who are new to winter sports, Vivaldi Park Ski World provides the perfect setting to safely enjoy skiing and snowboarding.
 There are a variety of slopes with different inclines and distances to give new snow sport enthusiasts the perfect chance to gradually work their way up from the bunny slopes to the more advanced courses.
 Overall, the park offers 12 different slopes and ten lifts.
 The resort also includes Vivaldi Park Ocean World where you can relax at the spa after a long day of hitting the slopes.